 Library should place this URL, as a link or icon, in a prominent place on its library web page.

-When a patron connects to PubMed from the library web page link, search results will display the library holdings icon on the Abstract and Citation format if the citations are from journals in the library's Holdings File.
+When a patron connects to PubMed using the above URL with the library's unique Name Abbreviation, search results will display the library holdings icon on the Abstract format if the citations are from journals in the library's Holdings File.
 A patron can then click on the library icon to access the full-text.

 All non-EBSCO holdings should be managed through the LinkOut Library Submission Utility.